Guruprasadh-R/E-commerce-follow-along/README.md

 ✔ Retrieved the user's _id using their email.
 ✔ Ensured each product has a separate order with the same address.
 ✔ Stored order details in MongoDB using the existing order schema.

+## Milestone 26:
+This milestone focuses on creating a backend endpoint to retrieve all orders placed by a specific user.
+The endpoint receives the user's email, fetches their _id, and returns all orders associated with that user.

+Steps Completed
+✔ Created an endpoint to fetch all orders of a user.
+✔ Retrieved the user's _id using their email.
+✔ Queried the database to get all orders linked to the user's _id.
+✔ Sent the retrieved orders in the response.